r0man/eca/docs/models.md

     1. Login to Github copilot via the chat command `/login github-copilot`.
     2. Authenticate in Github with the given code.
     3. Type anything in the chat to continue and done!

+    _Tip: check [Your Copilot plan](https://github.com/settings/copilot/features) to enable models to your account._

 === "LiteLLM"